IBM/zopeneditor-sample/README.md

   - [ ] Other:

 - How would rate your overall experience with Wazi?\
   Scale 1 - 5.
-1 being poor, 5 being good.
+1 Very Difficult, 5 Very Easy.

-- What aspects of Wazi do you like?
+- What aspects of Wazi do you find is valuable to you?
+(Select all that apply)
   - [ ] No Client install
   - [ ] Zowe Integration
   - [ ] Browser based code editing
   - [ ] Modern SCM Integration
   - [ ] Building on Theia
+  - [ ] Building on open source
   - [ ] COBOL language server
   - [ ] Refactoring features
   - [ ] Command line integration
-  - [ ] Overall Ease of Use
+  - [ ] Overall ease of use
   - [ ] Other:

-- What aspects of Wazi could be improved?
+- Based on your first experience with Wazi, what aspects of Wazi could be improved?

 - How would you rate your initial “up and running” experience?\
   Scale 1 - 5.
-1 being poor, 5 being good.
+1 Very Difficult, 5 Very Easy.

 - Was the tutorial helpful in your Wazi evaluation?
   - [ ] Did not use it
   - [ ] I used some of it as a reference
   - [ ] It helped a lot

 - What editors/IDEs do you currently use for zOS application maintenance and support?
+(Select all that apply)
+  - [ ] ISPF
+  - [ ] RDFz
+  - [ ] IDz
+  - [ ] ADDI
+  - [ ] VS Code
+  - [ ] Other:

  - How does the Wazi Tech Preview compare to your current editor?
    - [ ] Better